-Our online platforms are built on the framework Symfony , which offers various testing mechanisms.
+Our online platforms are based on the framework Symfony , which offers various testing mechanisms.
 In addition to classic unit tests, we also rely primarily on functional tests with Behat.
 These map the workflows within an application - or a platform - and run through various scenarios with test data.
 We also use the tests to monitor authorization structures and ensure that resources and content are only visible to authorized users.

 Comprehensive test coverage is the be-all and end-all for high-quality and reliable software.
 Especially in the further development phase of a project, the tests are helpful because they always verify the functionality of the existing application.
 If an enhancement is made in one place , this can have unintended influences on other parts of the application.
 The tests help to detect and minimize such side effects directly.
 They are executed individually in our local development and run automatically before each checkout via Bitbucket Pipelines (Continuous Integration) .